 Once you have a few ideas, it’s time to do some competitor analysis.
 If you were opening an Italian restaurant, wouldn’t you want to know what your local competitors were doing right… and wrong?

 Is the chicken parm delicious at the top restaurant in town?
 Do the locals consistently order the linguine with white clam sauce, but you think that you could make it better?

 For a prospective restaurant owner, some of this data may be hard to get.
 But for a marketer, there are tools that can help you hone in on the right strategy.

 Check out BuzzSumo – the tool can be used to uncover the most commonly shared blog topics in your niche.

-Then there’s Ahrefs.
-Ask 100 SEOs to pick one tool they couldn’t live without, and I’m pretty sure at least half would say Ahrefs.
+Then there’s Ahrefs – a tool that countless SEOs can’t live without.
 With Ahrefs, you can search your competitors’ domains and see which pages are generating the most traffic for them and which keywords are getting them that traffic.

 But don’t try to rank for any highly searched terms.
 I was looking at the Honey Copy website on Ahrefs recently.
 Cole Schafer is doing an excellent job with it.
 Anyway, two of the pages that get Cole the most traffic are: